jina-ai/clip-as-service/README.md

 train.tf_record                                   2.0M
 ```

-Don't be afraid of those mysterious files, as the only important one to us is `model.ckpt-343.data-00000-of-00001` (looks like my training stops at 343 steps.
-You may get `model.ckpt-123.data-00000-of-00001` or `model.ckpt-9876.data-00000-of-00001` depending on your total training steps).
+Don't be afraid of those mysterious files, as the only important one to us is `model.ckpt-343.data-00000-of-00001` (looks like my training stops at the 343 step.
+One may get `model.ckpt-123.data-00000-of-00001` or `model.ckpt-9876.data-00000-of-00001` depending on the total training steps).
 Now we have collected all three pieces of information that are needed for serving this fine-tuned model:
-1. The pretrained model is downloaded to `/path/to/bert/uncased_L-12_H-768_A-12`
+- The pretrained model is downloaded to `/path/to/bert/uncased_L-12_H-768_A-12`
-2. Our fine-tuned model is stored at `/tmp/mrpc_output/`;
+- Our fine-tuned model is stored at `/tmp/mrpc_output/`;
-3. Our fine-tuned model checkpoint is named as `model.ckpt-343` something something.
+- Our fine-tuned model checkpoint is named as `model.ckpt-343` something something.

-Now start our BertServer as:
+Now start our BertServer as follows:

 ```bash
 bert-serving-start -model_dir=/pretrained/uncased_L-12_H-768_A-12 -tuned_model_dir=/tmp/mrpc_output/ -ckpt_name=model.ckpt-343